-Federal Student Aid allows the Office of Student Financial Aid to use professional judgement to override a student’s dependency status from dependent to independent if documentation substantiating any of the following can be provided by the student:
+Federal Student Aid allows the Office of Student Financial Aid to use professional judgment to override a student’s dependency status from dependent to independent if documentation substantiating any of the following can be provided by the student:

 - Evidence of an unsafe and/or unhealthy relationship with the student’s biological parent(s), and this must be substantiated by someone who is working with the student in their professional capacity (ie: medical provider, education administrator, legal counsel, police reports, DHS reports, and/or social worker)